sweattep/ancient_quotes/README.md

 >Speak the truth, do not yield to anger; give, if thou art asked for little; by these three steps thou wilt go near the gods.

+>And they intended for him harm, but We made them the greatest losers.

 >If I am walking with two other men, each of them will serve as my teacher.
 I will pick out the good points of the one and imitate them, and the bad points of the other and correct them in myself.

 >To see and listen to the wicked is already the beginning of wickedness.